 Pregnant employees, among others, are entitled to various forms of medical leave.
 Moreover, under the ADA Amendments notably 29 C.F.R. §1630.2(j)(1)(ix), “[t]he effects of an impairment lasting or expected to last fewer than six months can be substantially limiting.”
 As such, pregnancy-related medical conditions such as gestational diabetes and preeclampsia may rise to the level of a disability, entitling an employee to reasonable accommodations under the Fair Employment Practices Act and the Americans with Disabilities Act.
 Reasonable accommodations for pregnant employees in such circumstances can range anywhere from working from home to modified work schedules to time off beyond the twelve weeks afforded under the Family and Medical Leave Act.

 As women continue to challenge workplace stereotypes, pregnancy and family rights discrimination cases will likely rise.
 A collection of selected cases from The Center for WorkLife Law highlights the liability that employers face, and the range of evidence that must be gathered to successfully assert a pregnancy discrimination claim.

-As lawyers concentrating in employment law and located in the heart of Boston in Faneuil Hall, we look forward to meeting with you and addressing your pregnancy discrimination concerns.Pregnancy Discrimination: Learn More
+As lawyers concentrating in employment law and located in the heart of Boston, we look forward to meeting with you and addressing your pregnancy discrimination concerns.Pregnancy Discrimination: Learn More